 What is the role of DSL/DDSL at Barnhill?

-The Dedicated Safeguarding Lead, Ms Hernandez (DSL) has a crucial role in taking lead responsibility for child protection issues in school.
+The Dedicated Safeguarding Lead, Mr Jones (DSL) has a crucial role in taking lead responsibility for child protection issues in school.
 DSL’s must be senior members of the schools leadership team and at Barnhill we have a Deputy DSL supporting the DSL, Miss Snaith.
 There are many other staff also trained to the same level in school such as PSM’s and Heads of Year.

 A DSL is always available during school hours for staff to discuss any safeguarding concerns.
 There is a DSL on school site from 8am to 4pm every day.